Albumin Urine Test

 - Clean the area around your

-- A man should pull back the foreskin, if
+- For men: Pull back the foreskin, if

-present, and clean the head of his penis thoroughly with medicated towelettes
+you have one.
+Clean the head of the penis thoroughly with medicated towelettes

-- A woman should spread open the folds of skin around her
+- For women: Spread open the folds of skin around the

-vagina with one hand, then use her other hand to clean
+vagina with one hand.
+Then use your other hand to clean

 urethra thoroughly with medicated towelettes or swabs.

-She should wipe the area from front to back to avoid contaminating the urethra
+Wipe the area from front to back to avoid spreading bacteria from the

-woman should continue to hold apart the folds of skin around the vagina while
+- Start urinating into the toilet or urinal.
+Women should keep holding apart the folds of skin around the vagina while

 - After the urine has flowed for several seconds, place

-the collection cup into the stream and collect about
+the collection cup into the stream.
+Collect about

 2 fl oz (60 mL) of this